LamaAni/zthreading.py/README.md

 # Environment variables

 1. TASKS_DEFAULT_TO_ASYNC_LOOP - If set to "true", will default all tasks to use asyncio.
-1. TASKS_ERROR_EVENT_NAME - The name of the error event, emitted on any task errors.
-Defaults to "error".

 # Advanced Methods and capabilities